Reduce Your Waste

 Container Deposit Levy

 All drinking containers in the NT are subject to a 10c Container Deposit Levy, which is refunded to you when you return the containers to a registered facility.
-You can return these yourself or support a local charity.
+You can return these yourself or support a local charity, like Environment Centre NT.

 Visit our e-waste recycling page for more information.